 - Delays: If a FastJet flight is delayed by 1 – 2 hours, the airline will provide regular communication on flight status, and if the delay is 3 – 4 hours, refreshment vouchers of up to Tsh 8,000 ($5) may be provided.
 If over 5 hours delay, FastJet will communicate a flight cancellation and refunds will be issued from the head office or there will be a free transfer to (their) next available flight.
 So if a flight is canceled for operational, weather, or other reasons, the T&C states that FastJet will not provide flights with alternative airlines or hotel accommodation in the event of overnight delays or cancellations.

 - Changes All fares are non-refundable.
 On JamboJet, itinerary changes must be made 1 hour prior to departure – and if at the time of change, the original fare is not available, the passenger will pay a higher fare

-For now, JamboJet operates on relatively short flights to Kisumu, Edloret and Mombasa so you won’t notice that there’s no free meal service.
-JamboJet also has Kenya govt. permission to fly to Wajir, Malindi, Lamu, Juba, Hargeisa, Kisangani, Pemba, Moroni, Entebbe, Dar es Salaam, Mwanza, Bujumbura, Kigali, Dzaoudzi, Goma, Mwanza, Antananarivo, Zanzibar, Kilimanjaro and Addis Ababa.
+For now, JamboJet operates on relatively short flights to Kisumu, Eldoret and Mombasa so you won’t notice that there’s no free meal service.
+JamboJet also has permission from the Kenya government to fly to Wajir, Malindi, Lamu, Juba, Hargeisa, Kisangani, Pemba, Moroni, Entebbe, Dar es Salaam, Mwanza, Bujumbura, Kigali, Dzaoudzi, Goma, Mwanza, Antananarivo, Zanzibar, Kilimanjaro and Addis Ababa.
 Over in Tanzania Fastjet flies to Mbeya, Mwanza and Kilimanjaro, and also flies to South Africa and Zambia.